TZstatsADS/Spring2019-Proj2-grp7/README.md

 * Summarized the Key Statistics part in the readme file
 * Brainstormed and proposed ideas throughout the whole process of app development (the layout of the UI, using the heatmap, etc.)

 __Shuang Lu:__
+*Created the interactive radar chart of 7 performance measurements under the 'Key Statistics' section.
+*Created the interactive scatter plot of Hospital Rating VS Payment under the 'Key Statistics' section.
+*Implemented the selectInput functionality of the 'Hostipal Heatmaps' for the page to display the selected type of heatmap under the 'Key Statistics' section.

 __Mengran Xia:__